 Dr. Terry commissioned the report in 1962, and two years later he released the findings, titled Smoking and Health, which stated a conclusive link between smoking and heart and lung cancer in men.
 The report also stated the same link was likely true for women, although women smoked at lower rates and therefore not enough data was available.

-The news was major, but hardly surprising—the New York Times reported the findings saying "it could hardly have been otherwise."
+The news was major but hardly surprising—the New York Times reported the findings saying "it could hardly have been otherwise."
 Still, the Surgeon General's report was a major step in health officials' crusade against smoking.
-Though tobacco companies spent millions and millions and were largely successful in fending off anti-smoking laws until the 1990s, studies have shown that the report increased the percentage of Americans who believed in the cancer link to 70 percent, and that smoking decreased by roughly 11 percent between 1965 and 1985.
+Though tobacco companies spent millions and were largely successful in fending off anti-smoking laws until the 1990s, studies have shown that the report increased the percentage of Americans who believed in the cancer link to 70 percent, and that smoking decreased by roughly 11 percent between 1965 and 1985.
 California became the first state to ban smoking in enclosed public spaces in 1995.
 25 more states have now passed similar laws, including 50 of the 60 largest cities in America.
 In 2019, the Surgeon General announced a link between serious disease and e-cigarettes, an alternative to smoking in which traditional tobacco companies have invested heavily.